10 Electric Car Statistics and Trends – 2024 Update

 The first half of 2021 saw an increase of sales by 160% compared to the same period in the previous year.
 In the same period, China sold 1.1 million units accounting for 12% of total sales and making it the world’s top EV market.
 EV sales accounted for 3% only in the US, reaching 250,000 units in the same period.

 According to IDTechEx analysis, the sale of passenger EV cars is on track to hit the five million mark this year alone.
-The trend will likely continue all over the globe in 2022 and beyond despite the economically adverse conditions.
+The trend will likely continue all over the globe this year and beyond despite the economically adverse conditions.

 These trends indicate an accelerated switch to EV, and there are numerous factors for it.
 Some seek clean energy, and some try to save money, while others want to protect the environment.
-In this article, we take a look at a variety of electric car statistics and facts, including:
+In this article, we take a look at a variety of electric car statistics and facts.

 The 10 Most Interesting Electric Car Statistics and Trends